DirectSponsor/roflfaucet/docs/CENTRALIZED_AUTH_SETUP.md

 ## 🎯 **COMPLETED: Frontend-Only + Centralized Auth**

-ROFLFaucet has been successfully cleaned up and converted to a **pure frontend solution** with **centralized OAuth authentication** through auth.directsponsor.org.
+ROFLFaucet has been successfully cleaned up and converted to a **pure frontend solution** with a **centralized authentication system using JWT** through auth.directsponsor.org.

 ---